adityaanand05/DSA/README.md

-# 📘 Data Structures and Algorithms in C++
+# 📘 Data Structures and Algorithms

-This repository contains a comprehensive collection of data structures and algorithms implemented in C++.
+This repository contains a comprehensive collection of data structures and algorithms implemented in C++, Java & Python.
 It is intended for students, developers, and competitive programmers who are looking to build a solid foundation in DSA or prepare for technical interviews.

 ---